Keyboard shortcuts

 Notice: $z = 2$ appears twice ($b_1$ and $b_2$), and $v_1 = 5$ appears twice ($c_1$ and $a_2$).
 The gate equations don’t enforce $b_1 = b_2$ or $c_1 = a_2$; a cheating prover could use different values.
 Copy constraints will enforce these equalities.

-The structural difference: R1CS has matrices that select from a shared witness vector (same wire, same column, automatic equality).
+The structural difference: R1CS matrices select from a shared witness vector (same wire, same column, automatic equality).
 PLONK has vectors where each gate slot is independent (same value, different slots, explicit copy constraints needed).

 $$Q_L(X) \cdot a(X) + Q_R(X) \cdot b(X) + Q_O(X) \cdot c(X) + Q_M(X) \cdot a(X) \cdot b(X) + Q_C(X) = 0$$